 Yes!
 Colorado Ballet offers studio rentals for workshops, auditions, special events and more.
 Click here for more information and rental fees.
 Metered street parking is available outside of the 1278 Lincoln St. location.

-Colorado Ballet will move into its new building sometime in 2014.
-Please stay tuned for more information about our exciting new space!
+Colorado Ballet will move into its new building in mid-2014.
+Click here for more information and please stay tuned for more information about our exciting new space!